| Digital image technology strives to capture finer detail when

 being generated and saved as digital files.
 Increasingly, digital image creation

 and capture are requiring larger volumes of data and data storage.
+When selecting an image for print or Web publishing, the intended

 use of the image must be considered in order to determine the proposed resolution